TIERS/uwb-cooperative-mrs-localization/README.md

 3robots_moving_circles: turltebot1, turltebot3, and turtlebot4 were all moving a circle at the same time and observed the chair from time to time.

 ### Recorded ros2 bags from 2022/09/28.
 3robots_moving_1_static_01: turtlebot1, turtlebot3, and turtlebot4 were moving in a circle while turtlebot 5 static.
 2 chairs were added during the recording as objects.

+### Recorded ros2 bags from 2022/10/04.
+4robots_data_01: turtlebot1, turtlebot3, and turtlebot4 were moving in different circles while turtlebot 5 static.
+2 chairs were added during the recording as objects.

+cali_4robots_data_01: The odometry calibrated version based on the above one.

 Topics can be seen as follows.
 ```
 # spatial detection results. turtle05 can always see one object.
 /turtle01/color/yolov4_Spatial_detections